Reforms to Gender Equality being introduced through Parliament

 06 March, 2023

-Reforms to Gender Equality being introduced to Parliament
+Reforms to Gender Equality being introduced through Parliament

 The Workplace Gender Equality Agency (WGEA) is introducing an amendment to the Workplace Gender Equality Act 2012 into Parliament called Bill 2023, it was introduced to parliament on February 8th 2023.